cyrus-/relit/README.md

 Keep in mind that the literal body is expanded at compile-time, so using TLMs together with composite representations of data structures like regexes and SQL queries can help programmers avoid [string injection attacks](https://en.wikipedia.org/wiki/Code_injection) without giving up the notational benefits of string representations.

-Splicing is also sometimes called interpolation because it generalizes [string interpolation](https://en.wikipedia.org/wiki/String_interpolation) as featured in many contemporary languages.
+Splicing is also sometimes called interpolation because it generalizes [string interpolation](https://en.wikipedia.org/wiki/String_interpolation) as featured in many languages.
 Splicing is also sometimes called unquotation or antiquotation because it generalizes the unquotation forms in code quotation systems, like those in various [Lisp dialects](https://en.wikipedia.org/wiki/Lisp_(programming_language)#Self-evaluating_forms_and_quoting) and many other languages.

 ### Typing, Hygiene and Segmentation

 User-defined notation is great when you are familiar with it, but what about when you encounter an unfamiliar  notation?
 TLMs were carefully designed to be uniquely reasonable in this situation.
 In particular, you do not need to peek at the generated expansion or the details of the parser to reason about types and binding in a program that uses TLMs.
 Instead, the system maintains the following important abstract reasoning principles:

   * **Expansion Typing**: Each notation definition specifies a type annotation—`at Regex.t` on `$regex` above—that determines the type of the generated expansion.
-  * **Context Independence**: The expansion is guaranteed to be context independent, meaning that it does not make any assumptions about which variables (including module variables) are in scope.
-Therefore, clients can name and rename variables and manage imports without thinking about the expansion's dependencies.
-For example, the `Regex` module can be shadowed, or not in scope at all, when applying the `$regex` TLM above, even though the expansion uses the constructors defined in the `Regex` module (see below for more on how dependencies are managed).
+  * **Context Independence**: The expansion is guaranteed to be context independent, meaning that it does not make any assumptions about which variables (including module variables) are in scope at the application site.
+Therefore, clients can rename variables and manage imports without thinking about the expansion's dependencies.
+For example, the `Regex` module can be shadowed, or even out of scope entirely, when applying `$regex`, even though the expansion uses the constructors defined in the `Regex` module (see below for more on how dependencies are managed).
   * **Capture Avoidance**: Spliced expressions are capture avoiding, meaning that any variables that appear in a spliced expression cannot capture bindings internal to the expansion.
 Consider the following example:

      ```reason